Mazamars312/Analogue-Amiga/README.md

 * From the testing I have been doing, there are multiple configurations, bios and even ADF Images that you need to try.
 Hopefully, once I get both writing to floppy and the Harddrive access working, this will help with the current bugs.
 * The main goal of this project was getting an MPU Framework so external media can be accessed and giving developers some tools to help create more cores on the Pocket.

+## What will be the next update??

+* First Ill be updating some of the Neogeo core.
+* Then I want a Virtual Keyboard to help non-dock users to be able to play this while on the go.
+* Writable Floppy access
+* HDF Hard drives - Will we get all 4 working would be a interesting acheavement.
+However they will only be 4GB max in size due to the APF framework
+* Change or separate the mouse rate for both the emulated mouse and real mouse.
+Right now this value is used on both of them but decreasing the value will make the emulated mouse move slower but the real mouse move faster.
+* An extra 32Mbytes of Fast Ram for the 68020 CPU using the CRAM.

 ## Credits

 * This source code is based on Rok Krajnc project (minimig-de1).